mlinds/cabi-data/README.md

 [Interactive 3D View of March 2022 trips](https://mlinds.github.io/cabi-data/reports/march_arcs.html)

-This shows only the most popular 10% of individual station pairs.
+This shows only the most popular 500 station pairs for the month.

 ## Credits